 Commitment to Measure Progress and Evaluate Plan

 Considerable effort has been put forward by numerous entities—local, state, federal, and non-government organizations making up the LMPT—to perform the extensive planning necessary to address the complex water quality issues facing the Big Green Lake watershed.
 A comprehensive LMP for Big Green Lake was first developed and approved in 2013.
-Numerous implementation efforts including installing BMPs throughout the watershed, restoring degraded shorelines, performing comprehensive studies, , and educating stakeholders have been initiated to address the concerns outlined in that original LMP.
+Numerous implementation efforts including installing BMPs throughout the watershed, restoring degraded shorelines, performing comprehensive studies, monitoring lake and tributary streams, and educating stakeholders have been initiated to address the concerns outlined in that original LMP.

 Much more is planned, and much more is needed.
 This document, the Big Green Lake Watershed Plan (Plan), is a continuation of those efforts based on more recent information and an enhanced understanding of the factors affecting the lake’s water quality.

-This chapter of the Plan reinforces the continuing commitment of the LMPT to routinely measure progress, identify necessary actions, and evaluate the effectiveness of th-e Plan.
-It includes sections addressing the LMPT’s Plan review and evaluation process:
+This chapter of the Plan reinforces the continuing commitment of the LMPT to routinely measure progress, identify necessary actions, and evaluate the effectiveness of this twenty-year Plan.
+It includes sections addressing the LMPT’s Plan review and evaluation process to:

-CP,
+Cerify Plan milestones are or are not being met,

 Responsible parties for performing reviews and revisions,